 CHOPS APPLICATION REQUEST

-Applications for the in-person event are now closed.
-Applications submitted after the July 9th deadline will still be reviewed for acceptance into the virtual program.
+Applications for the in-person event are open until early summer 2022, with specific dates to be announced soon.
 Once you submit a completed application, please allow a few weeks for a response.
 Questions may be directed to Desiree Bates at email@example.com.

 The CHOPS program is possible because of generous support from the UW-Madison Department of Chemistry, P&G and The Dow Chemical Company.